Maps-Messaging/mapsmessaging_server/index.md

 * AMQP 1.0 - (JMS over AMQP)
 * Stomp (1.1, 1.2)

+Independently of where messages arrive from all clients on all protocols and interact with each other.

+#### Protocol Extensibility
+The protocol library is extendable and if an organisation has an internal proprietary protocol it can be added to the server as a native protocol.

 All these wire protocols can be run over

   * tcp